-I’m not certain that many undergraduates learn how to think critically by listening to an experienced critical thinker speaking, any more than reading good academic writing teaches them to write like academics.
+I’m not certain that many undergraduates learn how to think critically by listening to an experienced critical thinker speaking, any more than reading great academic writing teaches them to write that way.
 Both skills need a more direct mechanical transmission that should be part of college education, but in an explicit fashion, not by osmosis.
-Also, the assumption that student-led discussion in active learning is done in the absence of a “sage” at the table is the difference between a seminar and a dining hall conversation.
+Also, the assumption that student-led discussion in active learning is done in the absence of a “sage” in the room makes the difference between a great seminar meeting and a fabulous dining hall conversation.

-A rebuttal to the Worthen essay, also reviewed by the “Lectured” students is by Rebecca Schuman.
-The title ” Professors shouldn’t only teach to younger versions of themselves,,” which pretty much sums up her argument.
+A post on Slate rebuts Worthen’s essay, and the “Lectured” students reviewed it.
+The post is authored by Rebecca Schuman, a writer based in St. Louis.
+The title ” Professors shouldn’t only teach to younger versions of themselves,,” sums up her argument.
 Not all students have the skills (at least not yet) to take in much information in the 50- minute lecture — there is a mismatch between what the instructor thinks the students can assimilate (often based on assumptions of prior knowledge) and what each student might actually take away from the lecture.
 Critical thinking and argument-making rely upon a synthetic process that requires practice and experience.
-However, warns, Schumann, don’t assume that all students would prefer NOT attending lecture.
+However, warns, Schumann, don’t assume that all students would prefer NOT to attend a lecture.
 The more a class approaches the application of “active learning,” the more it asks of students:

 It’s actually often the seminar format that students don’t want, because it forces them to be present in the classroom.
 In 75 minutes loaded with the “learner-centered” activities that Worthen dismisses as callow consumerism, the class still works through that “long, complex argument,” but they do it together, with a measure of involvement, investment, and sometimes even retention (the kind not even the most meticulous notes can provide).